Snater/CLNDR2/README.md

 ### Default Configuration

-Without a custom interval being configured, the data passed to the template would look like this:
+Without a custom interval being configured, the calendar is configured for viewing one month at a time.
+In that case, the data passed to the template would look like this:

 ```typescript
 // The `days` array, documented in more detail below;